For trustees, leaders and teams

 Financial Governance

 Lasting financial resilience starts with good financial governance.
 All Trustees are jointly and collectively responsible for ensuring the charity’s money is safe, well-managed, and properly accounted for.
 This can feel daunting at first.
 However, the Charity Commission’s guidance, Managing Charity Finances, sets out five core financial duties to kick us off.
 This is a great starting point for newer Trustees.
 We recommend starting here and using the checklist below to reflect on your own practice.
 Managing Charity Finances is part of the Charity Commission's Trustee Finance Toolkit.
 This is an excellent resource and is your go-to for all things financial governance.
-We strongly recommend that you bookmark it, share it with all key decision makers and use it to support your financial stewardship.
+It contains guidance on all of the checks we mention below.
+We recommend that you bookmark it, share it with all key decision makers and use it to support your financial stewardship.

 Protect the money